ECMWFCode4Earth/UNSEEN-open/README.md

 - [x] Retrieve SEAS5 and EOBS
 - [x] Preprocess SEAS5 and EOBS
 - [x] Mask: Extract country-averaged precipitation
+- [ ] Package: Automated download and preprocess

 2. Evaluate
-- [ ] Ensemble member independence
+- [x] Ensemble member independence
-- [ ] Model stability
+- [x] Model stability
+- [x] Model fidelity
-- [ ] Model fidelity
+- [ ] Write R package

-### Todo's if time allows
-- [ ] Retrieve SEAS5 over Europe
+    - [ ] Separate Repo?

+### Potential research topics
+- [ ] Test robustness of the method to variable / regions / seasons
+    - [ ] Redo analysis for The Siberian heatwave (Jan - May, 65-120E, 50-70N)
-    - [ ] Redo UK analysis for The Netherlands
+    - [ ] Redo UK analysis for the river Rhine (or The Netherlands) using winter total precipitation (or seasonal max daily) instead of February precipitation
 - [ ] Provide example on the CDS toolbox
 - [ ] Spatial, grid-based analysis instead of area averaged time-series
-- [ ] Extract *weighted* country-averaged precipitation.
-How does R extraction compare to python masking?
 - [ ] EOBS UK 2020 is not the highest.
 How does EOBS compare to MetOffice data?

 ### Issues